 - Users reviews: This product contain a 58% 5- star rating from its customers.

 - Best use: This telescope is best to use for the night sky and view the deep space objects.

 we think that Meade Instruments Polaris is the best telescope for advanced astronomers.
 It has a large 127mm objective lens, which enhanced image clarity and brightness.
 This Meade telescope comes with the German equatorial mount with the slow-motion controls makes tracking the celestial objects very smooth.

 Third, Meade Instruments 0810 is the best telescope under 200.
-It has a 8-inches objective lens and a fast focal ratio of f/10.
-It comes with the ultra-high transmission coating and an Audio star hand box with speakers.
+It has an 8-inches objective lens and a fast focal ratio of f/10.
+It comes with an ultra-high transmission coating and an Audio star hand box with speakers.

 There several options available when it comes to the best telescope for astrophotography.
 But the issue is to find the best option that suits all of your needs & requirements.
 A good telescope for astrophotography takes pictures in a way that takes your breath away while being fun & easy to use.